mrenrich84/CV/README.md

 Things didnt't went as expected so, a year later, I sold everything and took a gap year in Thailand with my girlfriend - trying to create a trip vlog which had a ridicously bad outcome.

 When we finally decided it was about time to do something serious, we headed for the British Isles.
-In there, I found this gem which is Makers Academy and learned I am a born-to-be developer with exceptional interests on producing beatiful code.
+In there, I found this gem which is Makers Academy and learned I am a born-to-be developer with exceptional interests on producing "beatiful code".

 My next step will be landing a job in company which mostly shares the Makers Academy ethics (Agile, SOLID, pair programming, TDD, open minded, diversity welcome) and I can't wait to see how these models fit in a professional environment!